 - Restart your computer and see if there are any changes regarding the error messages.

-Solution 3: Removing the Add-ons
+Solution 3: Remove the Add-ons

-If the previous two solutions have failed and if you are still experiencing Kodi-related issues, please refer to the instructions below in order to also remove the add-ons before proceeding.
+If the previous two solutions have failed and if you are still experiencing Kodi-related issues, please refer to the instructions below to also remove the add-ons before proceeding.
 If some of the Kodi add-ons remain, you may receive some Kodi-related error messages when in fact you have uninstalled it.

 - To do this, simply go to the specific addon folder that you wish to clean.